-ADHD Awareness Week 2011 was a great success with events and activities happening all across the country and on the Internet, and capturing the notice of numerous regional and local media outlets resulting in articles, interviews & feature stories.
+ADHD Awareness Month was a great success last year, with events and activities happening all across the country, in other countries and on the Internet, capturing the notice of numerous regional and local media outlets resulting in articles, interviews & feature stories.

-The 2012 theme for the annual ADHD Awareness Week is...
+The theme for this year's ADHD Awareness Month is...

 "The Many Faces of ADHD”